wireapp/wire-docs/src/how-to/support/inspector.md

     * Attempt to download a file by clicking on the three dots next to the file, and selecting ‘Download’.
 You should see traffic in the 'Network' tab of the inspector.
 The results of your attempt do not matter.
 * In the inspector, Click on the 'File' or 'Name' column header once.
 This should sort the requests that were sent.
     * If there is not a 'Method' column shown, please right click on 'Name' or 'File', and select 'Method' to make it visible.
-* Look for a file who’s name starts with “3-4”
+* Look for a file whose name starts with “3-4”
     * There will be at least two shown.
 In the 'method' column, the files will have a method of 'GET + Preflight', or 'OPTIONS'.
     * after the two "3-4" files shown, there will be a 'GET' request for the same filename, minus the '3-4-' on the beginning.
 It will be a GET request.
 * Screenshot the three files.
 Ensure that the 'Name' or 'File' is readable, the 'Url' is fully visible, the 'Method' is visible, and the 'Status' is visible.